alfonso-martinez/alfonso-martinez/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Alfonso and I am a PhD candidate at the University of Iowa and an incoming Assistant Professor of Psychometrics and Quantitative Psychology at Fordham University.
+My name is Alfonso and I am an Assistant Professor of Psychometrics and Quantitative Psychology at Fordham University.

 My primary research interests include:
-- Generalized latent variable modeling
+- Generalized latent variable and psychometric modeling
-- Bayesian analysis
+- Bayesian inference, modeling, and prediction
+- Mixture modeling
+- Estimation theory for psychometric and generalized latent variable models
-- Computational statistics
+- Computational statistics as applied the psychological, behavioral, and social sciences

-and my secondary research interests include:

-- Data visualization
-- Statistics education and pedagogy
-- Open science

-For more information about me and what I do, check out my website at www.ajmquant.com.
+For more information about me and what I do, check out my website at www.theprismlab.ajmquant.com.